jobrachem/hpc-minimal/README.md

 This guide covers the following topics:

 1. Set up your basic workflow (which tools to use, how to log in, how to work on the server)
-2. Set up your R environment on the server
+2. Test your R environment on the server
 3. Upload your code and data to the server
 4. Install R packages on the server
 5. Submit an R job (as a job array)